 Many Arizona families have similar overall estate planning goals.
 This website provides useful information about these common goals and describes various estate planning solutions.
-Here you can also contact Four Peaks Planning, Inc. for a complimentary in-home or in-office appointment.
+Here you can also contact Four Peaks Planning, Inc. for a complimentary Zoom, office or in-home appointment.

 Three Elements of an Arizona Estate Plan

-Basic estate planning documents for Arizona residents include the following:
+Basic estate planning documents for Arizona residents might include the following:

-- Powers of attorney declaration - Powers of attorney are generally used during a person's incapacity, i.e., when one is unable to make medical and financial decisions.
+- Powers of attorney declaration - Powers of attorney are generally used during a person's incapacity, i.e., when one is unable to make medical, mental health or financial decisions.
 If POAs are not in place, an Arizona court must appoint someone to make decisions.
 The court process can be a burden on time and finances.